 Today’s savvy buyers won’t buy from a business that doesn’t have a professional website.
 In the past, if your startup had a website at all, the company was leading-edge and credible by definition.
 In today’s world, a basic website is necessary but not sufficient to make the business credible.
 Dreamers and gamblers have found out that if the website doesn’t pass the credibility test, it’s assumed to be a scam, and everyone ignores it.

-Yet most startups I know experience the same shock of disappointment when they first publish their website highlighting their “million dollar idea” product, and nobody calls.
+Yet most startups I know of experience the same shock of disappointment when they first publish their website highlighting their “million dollar idea” product, and nobody calls.
 What validates credibility and makes your site memorable in the minds of your target market, and how much does it cost?

 - Make yourself visible on the site.
 People still buy from people.
 Until your business name is a famous brand, you are the brand.
 If you include no name, picture, address, or business history only convinces customers that you are hiding, located in an untrustable country, or don’t have a clue.
 They will leave quickly.

 - Associate yourself with recognized brands.
-If you can have an affiliate relationship with any recognized brand name companies, or any connection to other publicly recognized experts, highlight these and provide links to their websites.
+If you can have an affiliate relationship with any recognized brand name companies or any connection to other publicly recognized experts, highlight these and provide links to their websites.

 - Use online advertising wisely.
-The presence of a few related advertisements (no obnoxious popups) can actually improve your site credibility, since most professional sites have them.
+The presence of a few related advertisements (no obnoxious popups) can actually improve your site credibility since most professional sites have them.
 Of course, too many, or flashing banner advertisements are especially harmful to a site’s credibility.

 - Highlight testimonials from customers.
 Clients or customers are always more credible sources than you are.
 Highlight interviews and reviews from recognized industry sources, and popular news mentions.
 Include links to other sites illustrating your positives.